haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Fixed missing continue button on mission summary screen
  - Improved loading screen time (...that I broke, oops!)
  - Fixed some invisible impassible geometry.
- - Added a developer console, can be toggled on/off with tilde. ('~')
+ - Added a experimental developer console, can be toggled on/off with tilde. (`~`)
+ - Fixed a crash in the weapons hotkey screen.

 --  Additional Config Commands